 \section{Abstract}

-In this paper, we extend two classes of functions classically involved in asymptotic stability analyses for studying a maximization problem on the reachable values of a discrete-time dynamical system.
-This particular maximization problem is called a peaks computation problem.
-The problem is to find a couple composed of an initial state and a time which maximizes a given function over states.
-The paper focuses on the time component of the optimal solution which is an integer as the time is discrete.
-We develop a method to provide an upper bound of this integer from a formula which requires a pair of a strictly increasing and continuous function on $[0,1]$ and a convergent geometric sequence.
-A first result proves that the formula provides, in theory, the optimal integer.
-However, in practice, the computation cannot be so precise.
-Then, we develop two alternative methods.
-The first is based on discontinuous and non strictly increasing/decreasing $\mathcal{KL}$-like functions named $\klgen$ functions.
+In this paper, we extend two classes of functions that are classically involved in asymptotic stability analyses.The purpose of this extension is to study a maximization problem on the reachable values of a discrete-time dynamical system.
+This particular maximization problem is called a peak computation problem.
+The problem consists in finding a couple composed of an initial state and a time that maximizes a given function over states.
+The paper focuses on the time component of the optimal solution, which is an integer as the time is discrete.
+We apply a method developed in previous papers to compute an upper bound of the greatest index maximizer of a real sequence.
+This previous method is based on a formula that requires a pair of a strictly increasing and continuous function on $[0,1]$ and a convergent geometric sequence that provides an upper bound of the analyzed sequence.
+This pair is proven to exist.
+However, in practice, the computation cannot be done in a general setting.
+In this paper, we developed two alternative methods.
+The first is based on discontinuous and non-strictly increasing/decreasing $\mathcal{KL}$-like functions called $\klgen$ functions.
 We prove that the existence of a $\klgen$ upper bound is equivalent to the existence of a pair of a strictly increasing and continuous function on $[0,1]$ and a convergent geometric sequence.
-The construction of the strictly increasing continuous function from a $\klgen$ function needs an extension of the famous Sontag's lemma.
-Finally, we construct a new type of Lyapunov functions well designed for our peaks computation problem.
+The construction of a strictly increasing continuous function from a $\klgen$ function requires an extension of the famous Sontag's lemma.
+Finally, we construct a new type of Lyapunov function that is well designed for our peak computation problem.
 These functions are called Opt-Lyapunov functions.
-Opt-Lyapunov functions are well designed since we establish an equivalence theorem between the existence of an Opt-Lyapunov function and of a pair of a strictly increasing and continuous function on $[0,1]$ and a convergent geometric sequence.
-The construction of a Opt-Lyapunov function from a pair of a strictly increasing and continuous function on $[0,1]$ and a convergent geometric sequence is insipred by the Yoshizawa construction of Lyapunov functions.
+Opt-Lyapunov functions are suitable as we establish an equivalence theorem between the existence of an Opt-Lyapunov function and that of a pair of a strictly increasing and continuous function on $[0,1]$ and a convergent geometric sequence.
+The construction of an Opt-Lyapunov function from a pair of a strictly increasing and continuous function on $[0,1]$ and a convergent geometric sequence is inspired by the Yoshizawa construction of Lyapunov functions.